 2/1.13/5 Regulatory and procedural considerations

 In this section various alternatives and/or options are contained as footnotes to the Table of Frequency Allocations reflecting contributions from membership to ITU-R corresponding to options/alternatives contained in Section 2/1.13/4 of the draft CPM Report.
 CPM19-2 is invited to carefully examine the language used in these footnotes to ensure their accuracy and consistencies with past practices of WRCs.

+MOD

 2/1.13/5.1 For Item A: Frequency band 24.25-27.5 GHz